SourMangoMan/MLPrepo/README.md

 # MLPrepo

-This repository keeps track of the testing being done on a multi-layer perceptron trained on handwritten digits (MNIST dataset).
+This repository keeps track of variations on a multi-layer perceptron trained on handwritten digits (MNIST dataset).
 I am new to deep learning and wanted to play around with the code.

 <p align="center">
   <img src="https://github.com/user-attachments/assets/a05c8dd1-ce6e-4872-a612-9673aa347822" />